 “iSoftStone helped us get the experimentation process really dialed in,” says the director of web operations.
 “Before, the whole thing didn’t run like a well-oiled machine because we had one team making commitments around when things were going live without understanding the technical aspects. iSoftStone has done an effective job of partnering cross-functionally with that team and integrating our processes together so that the web marketing managers have clear insights into the road map.”

 Now, there’s mutual understanding around how big a test is to fund, what the lead times are, and how long rollouts will take.
 Because iSoftStone’s A/B testing team works closely with our development experts there’s synergy afterwards too.
 Test modifications can be smoothly translated to real working components that can then be used on multiple pages in the CMS.
 Our experts have supported over 100 A/B tests since the Adobe Target implementation.
 That means marketing managers have more of the information they need to make data-driven decisions, mitigate risk, and grow revenue.

 Impact: Agility, speed, and seamless customer experiences

 Our services and expertise helped the Microsoft 365 team move faster without compromising customer experience – while still being cost-effective.
 The web ops director notes that “iSoftStone is a critical partner and was really able to help us accelerate.
 Any other agency wouldn’t have been able to move as fast.
 We actually have data to show the cost to build a component is cheaper with iSoftStone and it’s twice as fast.”

-With the end of the migration in sight, the team has routinely exceeded its KPIs, with a rate of 20-25 components per month and 99-100% accuracy.
+The end of the migration is in sight.
+The team has routinely exceeded its KPIs, with a rate of 20-25 components per month and 99-100% accuracy.
 They’ve also been able to meet big strategic changes such as AI launches and smaller vital rollouts.